LizLaffitte/lizlaffitte/README.md

 ### Hi there <img src="https://media.giphy.com/media/LOnt6uqjD9OexmQJRB/giphy.gif" width="25px" />
-I am a developer working as a Salesforce Developer for a non-profit trade association.
+I am a software developer working as a Salesforce Developer for a non-profit trade association.
 I first fell in love with programming when I had the opportunity to learn how to code HTML emails so that they look good in **all** versions of Outlook.

 I completed the Software Engineering bootcamp at Flatiron Schools, where I took a deep dive into Ruby, Rails, React, Redux and JavaScript.